UK Clients and US ETFs

 - Portfolio Value: The Client holds a portfolio of financial instruments (including cash) that exceeds EUR 500,000 (or equivalent);

-- Employment History: The Client works or has worked in the financial sector for at least one year in a professional position which requires knowledge of products it trades in.
+- Employment History: The Client works or has worked in the financial sector for at least one year in a professional position.

 If Stake is of the belief that the client does not meet the criteria to be a Stake Accredited Investor, Stake will not allow the client to be re-categorised on the Stake investment platform for a least a 30 day period, but a client can request that Stake review its decision due to various reasons, including a change in the status of the client.
 A client can also request that Stake re-categorise them via direct email to email@example.com.

-- In relation to item 1 above (Number of Trades): If not evidenced within their Stake account, proof from another brokerage (or brokerages) showing at least 40 trades in the last 12 months.
+- Number of Trades: If not evidenced within their Stake account, proof from another brokerage (or brokerages) showing at least 40 trades in the last 12 months.

-- In relation to Item 2 (Portfolio Value): If not evidenced by their Stake account, confirmation from an accountant or proof of assets showing greater than EUR 500,000 (i.e.copies of brokerage statements, tax, bank or other certificate of proof or combination of such)
+- Portfolio Value: If not evidenced by their Stake account, confirmation from an accountant or proof of assets showing greater than EUR 500,000 (i.e.copies of brokerage statements, tax, bank or other certificate of proof or combination of such)

-- In relation to Item 3 (Employment History): Proof of employment history, which may include a digital copy of a signed letter from an employer or manager, showing such employment including a statement of tenure and position that will evidence such.
+- Employment History: Proof of employment history, which may include a digital copy of a signed letter from an employer or manager, showing such employment including a statement of tenure and position that will evidence such.

 Stake will undertake regular checks on the activity of Stake Accredited Investors in relation to their status.
 Stake reserves the right to reclassify customers and remove their status as a Stake Accredited Investor at Stake’s absolute discretion.